To the Members

 B. Secretarial Auditor and the Audit

 The Board has appointed M/s.
-SVD & Associates Company Secretaries Pune toconduct Secretarial Audit for the financial year 2016-17.
-The Secretarial Audit Report forthe financial year ended March 31 2017 is appended as Annexure "G" to thisreport.
+SVD & Associates Company Secretaries Pune toconduct Secretarial Audit for the financial year 2017-18.
+The Secretarial Audit Report forthe financial year ended March 31 2018 is appended as Annexure "F" tothis report.
 The Secretarial Audit Report does not contain any qualification reservationor adverse remark.

 C. Cost Auditors

-The Annual Report on CSR activities and the CSR initiatives taken during the year isappended as Annexure "H" to this report.
+The Annual Report on CSR activities and the CSR initiatives taken during the year isappended as Annexure "G" to this report.

-During the year under review there were no complaints reported to the Committeeconstituted under the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
+During the year under review there was 1 (one) complaint received to the Committeeconstituted under the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 which has been resolved.

 32. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

 For members who have not registered their email addresses physical copies are sent inthe permitted mode.